-In October last year, BJU Press invited you to share photos of your homeschool experience with us in the Homeschool in Action Photo Challenge (see more photos in our 2018 homeschool catalog), and one of the categories was “homeschool pet.”
+In October last year, BJU Press invited you to share photos of your homeschool experience with us in the Homeschool in Action Photo Challenge, and one of the categories was “homeschool pet.”
 Inspired by some of our favorite entries to the homeschool pet category (see below), here are some little-known facts about pets.

 - Every dog’s nose print is as unique as a human fingerprint.